DocumentWDP-6

 • Can a hash "lock"?
 (No, hashes are computed, not locked)

-2. Is this the right abstraction level?
+2. Is this the appropriate abstraction level?

 • File handle closed?
 (Yes, use 013)